About Charles Bonnet Syndrome Foundation

 What we do

 Charles Bonnet Syndrome (CBS) is the experience of a vision-impaired person ‘seeing’ things that are not really there (ie. phantom images).
-The CBS-affected person usually recognises that what they ‘see’ is not real.
-CBS is not a mental illness or a sign of approaching dementia but rather a quirky side effect of vision loss.
+Even though the images can be remarkably vivid and detailed, the CBS-affected person typically recognises that what they ‘see’ is not – or cannot be – real.

 CBS affects up to 40% of all people who develop vision loss.
 This means it’s incredibly common.
 Yet two factors have kept CBS amazingly well-hidden: (a) the person experiencing CBS is scared they’re losing their mind so they don’t speak up and (b) health care providers tend to not raise the issue.

 The principal aims of the Charles Bonnet Syndrome Foundation (CBSF) are:

 - To assist people living with Charles Bonnet Syndrome (and their significant others)